SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 >
 >**Info:** The password validity limit is not imposed on users with a "devices" role.
 This prevents devices passwords from expiring.

 By default, users can use any password with eight characters or more.
-If you select **Enforce that all password are "strong" (green)**, your users must provide strong passwords as described in [Getting Started > Accessing and logging into the {{< product-c8y-iot >}} platform](/users-guide/getting-started/#login).
+If you select **Enforce that all password are "strong" (green)**, your users must provide strong passwords as described in [Getting Started > Accessing and logging into the {{< product-c8y-iot >}} platform > To log into the platform](/users-guide/getting-started/#login).

 Strong (green) passwords must have "M" characters.
 By default, the system restricts the use of passwords already used in the past.
 The last "N" passwords provided by a user are remembered by the system and the system does not allow to use them.
 The default value for "N" is 10.